superduper-io/superduper/docs/content/docs/explanations/cluster_vs_standalone_mode.md

 # When to use standalone or cluster mode

 SuperDuperDB may be used in **cluster** or **standalone** mode, depending on the use-case, and whether SuperDuperDB is being used for development of production.
-By default SuperDuperDB runs in **standalone** mode.
+By default, SuperDuperDB runs in **standalone** mode.
 **Cluster** and **standalone** mode affect how and where computations are run, which are triggered whenever:

 - Data is inserted or updated, triggering data to be downloaded and `model.predict` to be executed on added `Listener` instances.